|

 bagatelle compared with what was to come, in the Second World War,

-Korea, Vietnam, the Middle East, and the like.
-Far more important than the
+Korea, Vietnam, the Near East, and the like.
+Far more important

-massacres of the Western Front were the results of this war.
-In
+than the massacres of the Western Front were the results of this

-order to understand them clearly, we could divide them into
+war.
+In order to understand them clearly, they can be divided into

 immediate and long-term results.